 While Don Eduardo doesn’t sell his coffee by the pound or by the cup at the moment as he exports it all, head to café Jesus Martin for what Tim deems has one of the best Colombian coffees in town.

 The cafe is located just off the main square on a quiet side street.
 Though the cafe maintains its Colombian roots, we felt like we were back home in a hipster coffee shop in Portland, thanks to the vibe and the quality of the coffee.

 Trek the Santa Rita Waterfall

+Colombia travel is synonymous for off the beaten path, especially for water falls.
 I asked around about waterfall hikes, and the locals sent us to Santa Rita.
-Aside from one small horseback tour and a couple of locals, we were the only ones on the trail.
+Aside from one small horseback ride tour and a couple of locals, we were the only ones on the trail.

 A bit tricky to find, we used Maps.Me to navigate our route.
 The hike basically takes you across private land and along a river before reaching the waterfalls.
 The path can be muddy, thanks to all the rain and cows grazing, so bring good shoes.

 To see our favorite offline apps for cycling and other outdoor adventures, read: The Best Offline Mapping Tools for Cycle Touring

 How to Get to the Santa Rita Waterfall